brenton/brenton.github.io/_books/door-to-door.markdown

 Miscellaneous things I remember roughly a year later:
 * Domino's Pizza is a logistics company.
 Pizza is their side hustle.
+* Aluminum is the only material that costs less to recycle than produce and this has profound implications on our lives.
+Most of the aluminum you've ever drank from was probably mined decades.
+After throwing it in the recycling bin there's a high probability it will make it's way back on a store shelf within two months.
+The supply is just that good.
-* Cival War soldiers in the US drank better coffee than my grandparents.
+* Cival War soldiers in the US drank better coffee than my parents did, at least until the 90s or so.
 * The majority of everything we get from Asia comes through Los Angeles.
 It's so critical that Congress gets involved when things slow down.
 It also happens to be the biggest port in the world by a few metrics.